 Instead of marinara sauce, we roasted fresh tomatoes (a mix of Campari and cherry) until they blister, soften, and release some of their liquid.
 A few crushed garlic cloves, a drizzle of balsamic vinegar and a little olive oil is all you need here, along with salt and pepper of course.
 If your tomatoes are very tart (as some early season ones can be), add a little pinch of sugar to sweeten them up.
 Late summer varieties might not need the help.
 Roasting concentrates the tomato flavor leaving you with almost a sweet/tart tomato jam, and the most delicious tomato-ey, garlicky juice to be spooned over the dish at the end.
 Liquid gold, that stuff is.

-While the tomatoes are roasting, you can prep and grill the eggplant.
+While the tomatoes are roasting, you can prepare and grill the eggplant.
 You’ve probably seen a lot of recipes that call for salting eggplant ahead of time and letting it rest.
 We don’t find this necessary, especially with small, firm ones.
 When choosing eggplant at the store, look for ones that seem heavy for their size, with smooth skin.
 If they’re soft or wrinkly, they’re likely old and bitter (no old lady jokes, please).
-We love the pale lilac and graffiti variety (also called Rosa Bianca) but they’re not always available so regular dark purple globe or Italian eggplant is fine for this (not the long Japanese variety).
+We love the pale lilac and graffiti variety (also called Rosa Bianca) but they’re not always available.
+Regular dark purple globe or Italian eggplant is fine for this (but not the long Japanese variety).
 Huge ones will likely be older and have more seeds, so look for medium-sized ones, about 6 to 8 inches long.

 We like to peel the skin in strips, which keeps it from becoming tough.
 You could peel it entirely if you want but keeping some on helps the eggplant keep its shape.
 Cut them about a 1/2 inch thick and give them a generous brushing of oil on both sides, as well as a good sprinkling of salt.
 Place them on a hot, oiled grill and let them cook until they’re deep brown on both sides and soft and yielding but not falling apart.
 If they look dry while cooking, brush them with a little more oil.
 This will keep them from turning leathery or tough.

 A short break to talk about the wine!
 We love the red blend and think you will too.
 Mullan Road Cellars is a relatively new label, founded in 2012 by Dennis Cakebread (of Cakebread Cellars in the Napa Valley).
-It’s Washington State – specifically the Seven Hills, Stillwater Creek, and Corfu Crossing vineyards in Columbia Valley – that provides the grapes for this blend of Cabernet Sauvignon, Merlot, and Cabernet Franc.
-It’s a great pairing for grilled steak or pork tenderloin, works just as well with assertive cheeses (think blue), and is just as happy hanging out with grilled vegetables, like the eggplant parmesan recipe we’ve paired it with.
+Washington State, specifically the Seven Hills, Stillwater Creek, and Corfu Crossing vineyards in Columbia Valley, provides the grapes for this blend of Cabernet Sauvignon, Merlot, and Cabernet Franc.
+It’s a great pairing for grilled steak or pork tenderloin and works just as well with assertive cheeses (think blue).
+Best of all for our recipe, the wine is just as happy hanging out with grilled vegetables, like eggplant parmesan.
 The red blend has lush cherry and blackcurrant notes with a really nice spicy balance.

-Now it’s time to make the garlic and herb breadcrumbs.
+Now it’s time to make the garlic and herb breadcrumbs for the eggplant parmesan.
 We highly recommend making your own fresh breadcrumbs, which is nothing more taxing than throwing a few slices of good quality white sandwich bread into a food processor and pulsing it until loose, craggy crumbs form.
 You can trim the crusts off if you like but we don’t bother.
 Fresh breadcrumbs will be much lighter and crispier than store-bought crumbs.
 But if you don’t have time, Japanese panko breadcrumbs will be a better substitute than the Italian-style.